 Cost basis methods are different accounting rules for determining capital gains.
 Each country has different rules for which method is allowed and should be used.
-The most common method is FIFO (First In First Out) and is the recommended method in the US, while other countries have specific methods like ACB in Canada and Shared Pool in the UK.
+The most common method is FIFO (First-In First-Out) and is the recommended method in the US, while other countries have specific methods like Adjusted Cost Base in Canada and Shared Pool in the UK.

 David buys bitcoin on three different occasions:

 0.5 BTC on March 15th, 2019 for $2,100

 0.5 BTC on April 20th, 2019 for $2,650

 0.5 BTC on June 10th, 2019 for $4,500

 Later, David decides to sell 1 BTC in July for $9,500.
 To accurately calculate his capital gains from this sale, David needs to know the cost basis for the coins he sold.
 Using FIFO, his cost basis becomes $2,100 + $2,650 = $4,750.
 By using LIFO, his cost basis becomes $4,500 + $2,650 = $7,150.
 The capital gains are then determined this way:

 FIFO: $9,500 - $4,750 = $4,750